 Neurofeedback Protocols

-• Sensorimotor Rhythm (SMR) Training:
+Sensorimotor Rhythm (SMR) Training:

-• Alpha-Theta Training:
+Alpha-Theta Training:

 Another neurofeedback technique commonly employed in OCD treatment is alpha-theta training.
-Alpha-theta training involves the reinforcement of brainwave activity in the alpha (8-12 Hz) and theta (4-8 Hz) frequency ranges, typically over central an occipital brain regions (Cz, Pz, O1, O2).
+Alpha-theta training involves the reinforcement of brainwave activity in the alpha (8-12 Hz) and theta (4-8 Hz) frequency ranges, typically over central and occipital brain regions (Cz, Pz, O1, O2).
 This technique aims to promote states of deep relaxation and heightened awareness, facilitating emotional processing and the resolution of underlying psychological conflicts associated with OCD symptoms.

-• Beta Training:
+Beta Training:

-• SCP (Slow Cortical Potentials) Training:
+SCP (Slow Cortical Potentials) Training:

 These neurofeedback protocols can be tailored to the individual needs and symptom presentations of each OCD patient, offering a personalized approach to treatment that addresses the underlying neurobiological mechanisms of the disorder.